The puzzle conjecture for the cohomology of two-step flag manifolds: A Pieri rule for label strings

 \begin{example} We have $04730202245 \xra{5} 40720522015$, with (right-increasing) Pieri chain $04730202245 \xra{1} {\mathbf{40}}730202245 \xra{1} 407{\mathbf 2}0{\mathbf 3}02245 \xra{1} 407203{\mathbf{20}}245 \xra{1} 4072032{\mathbf{20}}45 \xra{1} 40720{\mathbf 5}220{\mathbf 1}5$. \end{example}

-Notice that some swaps of integers in a Pieri chain can happen inside others.
-This property will be utilized to allow propagation paths to cross each other in a controlled way.
+Notice that some swaps of integers in a Pieri chain can happen inside others: for instance, in example~\ref{exm:rightpieri} the fourth swap (at position $(8,9)$) happens inside the fifth (at position $(6,10)$).
+In section~\ref{sec:general}, this property will be utilized to allow propagation paths to cross each other in a controlled way.
 The two results below are essential for this application.
 Notice also that the definitions imply that $u \xra{p} v$ if and only if $v^\vee \xra{p} u^\vee$, where $u^\vee$ denotes the label string $u$ in reverse order.